jesseburke/react-development-monorepo/README.md

  null).
 They receive ThreeCBs as a prop, and use it to, e.g., add or remove meshes from the scene in effects depending on various state (meshes are things that can be seen by the viewer).

+CanvasComp is analogous to ThreeSceneComp, except that its children are drawn on a 2d canvas.

 The component DataComp is described below.